The Water Element

 Do you have the patience to wait until your mud settles and the water is clear.
 Can you remain unmoving until the right action arises by itself. ~ Lao Tzu

-Water is yielding yet all-conquering, all knowing yet often unforgiving, dense and hard or flowing and formless.
-Dark and cold like the winter which brings rise to its energy; water is introspective in its nature, encouraging hibernation into the deep abyss in order to germinate the seeds of Spring for the Wood element that proceed it.
+Water is yielding yet all-conquering, all-knowing yet often unforgiving, dense and hard or flowing and formless.
+Dark and cold like the winter which brings rise to its energy, Water’s nature is introspective.
+The Water element encourages hibernation into the deep abyss, where we can germinate the seeds of Spring for the Wood element that proceed it.
 Water is considered the most Yin of all the elements and can be seen in contrast to the Yang of Fire.

 The paired Yin and Yang organs associated with Water are the Kidneys and the Bladder.
-Responsible for storing Jing, our essence gifted to us at birth by our parents, the Kidneys house like a reservoir our deep potential that guides us forward through the path of time.
-Essence is a slow moving omnipresent force that is not inexhaustible in its nature.
-In our lifetime we can choose to spend its energy wisely by living a balanced life with a nutritious diet that helps to conserve jing with optimal amounts of sleep, exercise, activity and rest; or we can deplete our supply prematurely through careless living.
+Responsible for storing Jing, our essence gifted to us at birth by our parents, in their reservoir.
+The Kidneys store the deep potential that guides us forward through the path of time.
+Essence is a slow-moving omnipresent force that is not inexhaustible in our lifetime.
+We can help to conserve jing by living a balanced life with a nutritious diet with optimal amounts of sleep, exercise, activity and rest.
+Or we can deplete our supply of essence prematurely through careless unconscious living.

 The Kidneys store the Will where virtue and wisdom are formed.
 The Will in its Yang like manifestation is connected to our assertiveness and commitments to our particular life path.
-Whilst its Yin aspect is more elusive and harder to describe as it drives us forward through a path that we only know to have always be our destiny when we look back retrospectively with hindsight.
-Like a fast flowing river that drives knowingly forward on the path its carving out, only to eventually come and settle in the lake or sea where it was always destined to be.
-A weakend Will can lead to the onset of fear and incessant worry about where the flow of life may take us.
+Whilst its Yin aspect is more elusive and harder to describe as it drives us forward through a path, which we only know to have always been our destiny when we look back with hindsight.
+Like a fast-flowing river that drives knowingly forward carving out its path, to eventually come and settle in the lake or sea where it was always destined to be.
+A weakened Will can lead to the onset of fear and incessant worry about where the flow of life may take us.